pkdone/pymongo-vault-test/README.md

 This project assumes you are an experienced MongoDB and Atlas user and have at least a little bit of experience with HashiCorp Vault.
 If you have no experience with using HashiCorp Vault, it is recommended that you first try the following blog post tutorial: [Manage MongoDB Atlas Database Secrets in HashiCorp Vault](https://www.mongodb.com/blog/post/manage-atlas-database-secrets-hashicorp-vault).

-The rest of this README describes how to use this tool to test MongoDB database secrets management for both "dynamic" and "static" database users with both your own self-managed database deployment (using the [MongoDB Database Secrets Engine](https://www.vaultproject.io/docs/secrets/databases/mongodb) plug-in for Vault) and your Atlas deployed database cluster (using the [MongoDB Atlas Database Secrets Engine](https://www.vaultproject.io/docs/secrets/databases/mongodbatlas) plug-in for Vault).
+The rest of this README describes how to use this tool to test MongoDB database secrets management for both "dynamic" and "static" "Vault-mapped" database users with both your own self-managed database deployment (using the [MongoDB Database Secrets Engine](https://www.vaultproject.io/docs/secrets/databases/mongodb) plug-in for Vault) and your Atlas deployed database cluster (using the [MongoDB Atlas Database Secrets Engine](https://www.vaultproject.io/docs/secrets/databases/mongodbatlas) plug-in for Vault).

 ## Prerequisites